-After years of paying a dude in a Hawaiian shirt to swish chlorine into the pool once a week (or whenever the mood struck him), after sinking thousands of dollars in electric bills to keep the pump running, and in water bills to keep the level up; after endless complaints about the cost to maintain a pool, a pool that nobody swam in except for that one June day when pool-dude figured out how to wrestle the cover off, my landlady realized that it might be more cost-effective to just demolish the darn thing.
+After years of paying a dude in a Hawaiian shirt to swish chlorine into the pool once a week (or whenever the mood struck him), after sinking thousands of dollars in electric bills to keep the pump running and in water bills to keep the level up; after endless complaints about the cost to maintain a pool, a pool that nobody swam in except for one day in June when pool-dude figured out how to wrestle the cover off; after all this, my landlady realized that it might be more cost-effective to just demolish the darn thing.

 So she hired a landscape company.

 “Um, don’t landscapers, you know, plant things?”
 I wondered aloud.
 “Do they know anything about demolishing a concrete pool?”